github/codeql-action-sync-tool/README.md

 **Optional Arguments:**
 * `--cache-dir` - The directory to which the Action was previously downloaded.
 * `--destination-repository` - The name of the repository in which to create or update the CodeQL Action.
 If not specified `github/codeql-action` will be used.

+## Contributing
+For more details on contributing improvements to this tool, see our [contributor guide](CONTRIBUTING.md).